ozharb/Ozzie_Harb-bookmarks-app/README.md

 ## Bookmark App

-A simple app to save and filter your favorite websites by you rate them.
+A simple app to save and filter your favorite websites by how you rate them.

 ### LookBook!